mvolkmann/blog/src/swift.md

   Is the only way to determine where something being used comes from to command-click and select "Jump to Definition..."?

-- Does Swift having anything like promises in JavaScript?
+- Does Swift having anything like promises in JavaScript or futures in Dart?

 - I wish Swift functions supported a shorthand syntax for arguments when there is a variable with the same name.
   For example, instead of `area(width: width, height: height)` we could write `area(width:, height:)`.

-- How can I change the default device used by new projects?
-  It defaults to "iPod touch (7th generation)".

 - Why do protocols use a different syntax for type parameters that functions, structs, and classes?